What Is eCPM?

-CPM simply stands for “cost per mille.”
+Another important metric in adtech, CPM simply stands for “cost per mille.”
 It’s a breakdown of how much 1,000 impressions cost and is simply a payment model.

 CPM and eCPM are not interchangeable.
 They are completely different metrics for measuring the cost of a campaign versus its effectiveness.
 CPM rate is the rate an advertiser is willing to pay for 1,000 impressions, where eCPM calculates the actual earnings of the publisher for 1,000 of these impressions.
 Both are useful in entirely different ways.

 eCPM means “effective cost per mille,” a metric used to measure and predict ad revenue.
 It expresses the profitability of an ad inventory.
 It is an estimate of the revenue you receive for every thousand ad impressions.

 eCPM is calculated as (ad revenue earnings / total impressions) x 1,000.

 Simply put, the higher the eCPM, the higher the revenue a publisher generates from ads.
 What is considered good, however, is always relative niche and general audiences differ.

 eCPMs vary widely and depend on a variety of factors, such as the location of the ad, the geography of the traffic, seasonality, site speed, and more.
 In general, eCPMs average between $4 and $10.